 Both Baidu and Valeant misplace a sense of importance on immediate performance.
 In Valeant’s case, the growth they saw with the acquisition was destroyed by misleading their shareholders.
 In the end, they lost more than they gained.

 One way Baidu, Valeant, and other companies can get in the habit of putting values first is by creating safety.
 A safe environment is achieved when there is consistency – which starts with the board of directors.
 If the board is working in an atmosphere where it is okay to ask questions without being shot down by other board members, they are far more likely to catch and act on unethical behavior.
 When the board has a safe environment, it trickles down to the executive team, middle management, and the employees on the front line.

-The purpose of Be Cards is to get everyone on the same page and speaking the same language in the way they conduct business, make decisions, and maintain emotional safety.
+The purpose of using the EmC Strategy is to get everyone on the same page and speaking the same language in the way they conduct business, make decisions, and maintain emotional safety.
 They promote integrity and transparency at all levels of the company which leads to better results overall.

 Li and the Board of Directors at Baidu may want to revisit their core values to ensure that the values, mission, and vision still make sense for the company.
 If the values do not apply to the work the employees are doing, it is much easier to lower the ethical walls and ignore the values completely when making decisions.
 This would also be an excellent time to bring all employees including executives, middle management, and people on the front lines together to refresh everyone on what exactly the values are and how to use them in everyday work.
 It is essential that everyone making decisions for the company are intimately familiar with the mission, vision, and core values.